 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

 Brown stink bug, brown marmorated stink bug, green stink bug, and southern green stink bug can be very damaging pests of cotton.
+Here is a guide to their identification.
 Stink bugs often invade cotton fields in early to mid-July and may reach damaging levels from this time through late August.
 They damage cotton by puncturing the carpal walls of bolls with their “beaks,” and feed primarily on the soft developing seeds.
 Heavy feeding can completely destroy small bolls, causing them to abort.
 When stink bugs feed on slightly larger to medium-sized bolls (up to about 3.5 weeks), they often introduce hardlock and/or bollrot pathogens, resulting in partially or entirely destroyed locks, hard-lock, and a lower grade of harvested cotton.

 Brown marmorated stink bug, in contrast to the other species, can feed on, and prefers, larger-sized bolls, even as a nymph.
 Internal damage to bolls seems to be expressed more in mature opening bolls in wet humid weather.
 Stink bugs, unlike plant bugs, do not cause square shed, but in some circumstances can cause boll shed.